5 Red Flags That Will Cause Your Prospects to Dismiss You

 It seems so obvious, but many advisors will go through an entire first meeting without finding out what the prospect wants from an advisory relationship.
 It’s as simple as just asking the question.
 It’s especially critical if the prospect has left an advisor.
 Find out why, how they felt about the relationship, and what they hope to get out of a new relationship.
 At the very least, it’s an opportunity to reinforce everything you did correctly in the first meeting by building a personal connection, listening more than talking, not talking down to them, and linking their values to the value you bring.

-Watch this 3-minute video to learn how our new LIVE virtual workshop ‘Become the Obvious Choice’ can help you develop and hone the soft skills needed to connect with prospective and current clients and take your business to the next level.
+Watch this 3-minute video to learn how our workshop ‘Become the Obvious Choice’ can help you develop and hone the soft skills needed to connect with prospective and current clients and take your business to the next level.